ekb1zh/test-beautiful-form/README.md

 ### Frontend and backend

-The project simultaneously includes the front-end code, as well as the minimum amount of code required to emulate the back-end.
+The project simultaneously includes the frontend code, as well as the minimum amount of code required to emulate the backend.

-All backend code is stored in the `_mocks` folder.
-The rest of the code belongs to the frontend.
+All API code is stored in `src/api` folder (`src/api/back` for backend, `api/front` for frontend).

+The `src/api/schema` folder contains types that describes a comprehensive contract about how the frontend interacts with the backend.
+Violation of the terms of the contract from any side will immediately lead to a compilation error of the project 🛡💪

 Both the frontend and backend share `localStorage` to store data between user sessions.
 The `src/utils/LocalStorageItem` utility provides a wrapper that makes working with `localStorage` easier.

-The `src/api/schema` folder contains types that describes a comprehensive contract about how the frontend interacts with the backend.
-Violation of the terms of the contract from any side will immediately lead to a compilation error of the project 🛡💪
+### Paths

+The project uses absolute paths.

 ### Error catching